 Service Club Officer

 HWS Engage - type in a service organization you'd like to learn more about.

 Established in 2010 with support from Tom Patchett, Margueritte Murphy and Brian Cooper, the Summer of Service is an exciting partnership with local non-profit agencies through a collaborative internship program that will engage HWS students in 300 paid hours of service during June, July and August.
 The internship extends the goals of service learning courses and civic engagement in the Geneva community while supporting student endeavors by providing paid employment.

 While subject to change, internship examples include:

-- The Boys and Girls Club at Goodman Street Intern will coordinate the Summer Art program, we are seeking a creative and artistic student who has a demonstrated ability to work well with large groups of children.
-Must demonstrate initiative and organization, experience with developing lesson plans will be given priority)
+- The Boys and Girls Club at Goodman Street Intern will coordinate the Summer Art program.
+The successful candidate will be a creative and artistic student who has a demonstrated ability to work well with large groups of children.
+Must demonstrate initiative and organization.
+Experience with developing lesson plans will be given priority.

 - The Geneva Middle School/Geneva High School Intern will assist principals in school success data collection efforts.
 Additional responsibilities could include summer school facilitation and proctoring exams.
 Priority will be given to students with quantitative reasoning and familiarity with Microsoft Excel.